skurk/webexpert/README.md

 ## Features

 - WebSerial communication with the amplifier
+- Baud rate selector for maximum compatibility (1k-FA is usually 9.6kbps, others up to 115.2kbps)
 - Automatically read the amplifier state and settings
 - Tabbed console with the amplifier state, measurements, front panel, setup menus, link control, alarm history and traffic log.